Tattoo Aftercare Bible - The Ultimate Care Instructions Guide

 The tattoo will probably still be oozing small amounts of ink, lymph and plasma and this is completely normal.

-Although your tattoo will likely still be sore and red for up to around a week, if the soreness or redness does start easing or is getting worse you should check with a doctor to make sure there is no infections present
+Although your tattoo will likely still be sore and red for up to around a week; if the soreness or redness does not start to ease (or continues to get worse) then you should proceed to get checked with a doctor to make sure there is no infection present.

 Along with the soreness, redness and oozing, the area will probably also feel slightly raised above the skin and could looked bruised.
 Again, this is nothing to be worried about.